 We’ve talked about what CI and feature flags are.
 We talked about how, without feature flags, CI can come to a halt when new features become too much of a risk.

-Take the next step and download The Ultimate Feature Flag Guide today.
-It will show you how you can use feature flags to increase your velocity and deliver better code.
+Take the next step and request a feature management demo today.
+We will show you how you can use feature flags to increase your velocity and deliver better code.

 Stay up to date